ChewShen/Software-engine/README.md

 Activate Your Virtual Environment (Optional but recommended):

 you can continue by:
-**1.drag and drop the venv file i gave into folder you extract just now (or directory)**
-- 1.1 type .\venv\Scripts\activate in cmd
-- 1.2 intall Django-jazzmin by typing _pip install django-jazzmin_
-- 1.3 then type _python manage.py runserver_
-- 1.4 then when to your browser then seaerch for _127.0.0.1:8000_
-- done

-**2. When ever you encounting any problem, you can do it manually by**
+**1. When ever you encounting any problem, you can do it manually by**

-- 2.1 typing _python -m venv venv_ in cmd
+Step 1: typing _python -m venv venv_ in cmd
-- 2.2 then type .\venv\Scripts\activate
+Step 2: then type venv\Scripts\activate
-- 2.3 you need to install all te pip which are: asgiref
+Step 3: you need to install all te pip which are:
+      asgiref
       Django
       django-jazzmin